-Before backfilling, fifteen soil samples were taken by BNI in the excavated area.
+Before backfilling, one soil sample was taken by BNI in the excavated area.
 The procedures used for soil sample analysis have been described in Ref.
-3. Locations of the soil samples are shown in Fig. 4.
+3. Results of the soil sample analysis and the location of the sample are given by BNI in the post-remedial confirmatory report.